Table of contents

 Findings from OECD-DAC reviews

 Copy link to Findings from OECD-DAC reviewsThe 2024 mid-term review found that Denmark had made progress against almost all of the eight recommendations from the 2021 OECD-DAC Peer Review.
 It recognised Denmark’s strong leadership in maintaining a stable and high share of ODA/GNI and its evolving engagement in the African continent as signalled also by the Africa Strategy.
-The mid-term review also highlighted the important role that Denmark plays in fragile and politically constrained contexts, and in the green transition, with proven efforts to enable local ownership.
-Discover insights from Denmark’s 2021 Peer Review and 2024 mid-term review, and learn from Denmark’s practices in Development Co-operation Tools Insights Practices (TIPs).
+The next peer review is planned for 2027.

 ODA allocation overview

-Copy link to ODA allocation overviewDenmark provided USD 3.2 billion (preliminary data) of ODA in 2024 (USD 3.1 billion in constant terms), representing 0.71% of GNI.1 This was an increase of 2.2% in real terms in volume and a decrease in the share of GNI from 2023.
+Copy link to ODA allocation overviewDenmark provided USD 3.4 billion (preliminary data) of ODA in 2025 (USD 3.3 billion in constant terms), representing 0.72% of GNI.1 This was an increase of 3% in real terms in volume, due to an increase in bilateral ODA, and a decrease in the share of GNI from 2024.
 Denmark has provided at least 0.7% of its GNI as ODA for more than 40 years.
 This is a signal of leadership to other Development Assistance Committee (DAC) members and partner countries alike.
 Denmark is in line with its domestic, international and EU commitments to achieve a 0.7% ODA/GNI ratio by 2030.
 Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as Denmark provides only grants.

-Denmark has committed to several international targets and DAC standards and recommendations.
+Denmark is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Denmark: Performance against commitments and DAC Recommendations